-Excess weight is a health risk for teenagers
+Excess weight is a health risk for anyone, including teenagers

 The cornerstone of good health is a healthy weight.
 This is true for children, teenagers as well as adults.
 Excess weight at any age is considered a health risk.